case-2/mockup-website/readme.md

+## Attribution
-link to tutorial I followed : https://youtube.com/playlist?list=PLZlA0Gpn_vH-cEDOofOujFIknfZZpIk3a
+link to tutorial I followed(no affiliation) : https://youtube.com/playlist?list=PLZlA0Gpn_vH-cEDOofOujFIknfZZpIk3a

+All the images and resources applied or used in this mock up belongs to their respective owners.